TABLE OF CONTENTS

 Palletizing and de-palletizing robots

-Description: Palletizing robots are designed to automatically stack goods on pallets in predefined patterns, optimizing space and improving stacking accuracy.
-They can handle a variety of products and pallet configurations.
-De-palletizers automate the breakdown and unitization of palleted items.
+How it works: Palletizing equipment is designed to automatically stack goods on pallets in predefined patterns, while de-palletizers automate the breakdown of these items.

-Applications: Ideal for manufacturing and distribution sectors where same-sized goods need to be palletized for shipping or storage, enhancing speed and reducing labor costs.
-Reliably palletizing items of various sizes into a “rainbow pallet” with multiple layers of various SKUs can be challenging with current vision technology and buffering requirements.
-For this reason, de-palletization is often more straightforward.
+Best used for: Manufacturing and distribution sectors where same-sized goods need to be moved for shipping or storage.
+Note that reliably palletizing items of various sizes into a "rainbow pallet" remains a challenge for current vision technology; therefore, uniform de-palletization is often the more straightforward application.

 A palletizing robot moving packages.
 Image.